 Sellers of products with this cannabinoid claim it is euphoric, uplifting, energizing, and motivating.
 Reviews are mixed, though.
 While some users say they enjoy it, other reviews say it's not worth the hype.

 Though it isn’t marketed as an anti-inflammatory, THCV has been proven to function in that capacity, including reducing pain stemming from inflammation.
-It’s also been shown to be neuroprotective and potentially useful for symptoms of Parkinson’s Disease, with one study stating "Given its antioxidant properties and its ability to activate CB2 but to block CB1 receptors, Δ9‐THCV has a promising pharmacological profile for delaying disease progression in PD and also for ameliorating parkinsonian symptoms."
+It’s also been shown to be neuroprotective and potentially useful for symptoms of conditions like Parkinson’s Disease and epilepsy.

 As far as weight loss goes, THCV has been studied to reduce appetite by way of inhibiting CB1 receptors.
 Another study found it effective for weight loss, noting "our findings are the first to show that treatment with the CB1 neutral antagonist THCV decreases resting-state functional connectivity... and increases connectivity in the cognitive control network and dorsal visual stream network.
 This effect profile suggests the possible therapeutic activity of THCV for obesity, where functional connectivity has been found to be altered in these regions."
 This makes it clear the effects of THCV for appetite suppression have nothing to do with counteracting marijuana usage; it’s being studied on its own, for use in weight loss.